-The ENTER key is used in the overall menu selection process to activate list and edit boxes.
+The ENTER key is used in the overall menu selection process, to activate list and edit boxes, display and save measurements to grid or sequential files locations.
+Use this key to open your log files while making measurements.

-3.15 MULTI MODE Key
+3.16 MULTI MODE Key

 The MULTI MODE key opens a measurement mode screen listing all the modes that are available to the transducer specifically selected.
-The modes can be all or a combination of the entire set of modes the CMX1 offers, depending on which transducer is being used as follows: Coating Off (P-E), Coating On (PECT), Temp Comp (PETP), Thru-Coat (E-E), Thru Coat Verify (E-EV), and Coating Only (CT).
+The modes can be all or a combination of the entire set of modes the CMX1-DL offers, depending on which transducer is being used as follows: Coating Off (P-E), Coating On (PECT), Temp Comp (PETP), Thru-Coat (E-E), Thru Coat Verify (E-EV), and Coating Only (CT).
 An additional menu item "capture To File" is also available when pressing the MULTIMODE key.
 This allows a user to capture a screenshot of any measurement screen, menu, or list to a .tif file stored on the internal SD card.